Back to PRESS KIT

 Bio:

-Jimmy Davidson: vocals, acoustic guitar
+Jimmy Davidson: vocals, acoustic guitar, piano

 Rob Brown: electric guitar, vocals